 Flu, or influenza, is a contagious infection caused by a variety of flu viruses.
 Flu viruses enter your body through your nose, eyes, or mouth.
 Every time you touch your hand to one of these areas, you are possibly infecting yourself with a virus.
 These viruses can also be spread from touching infected surfaces, such as door knobs, utensils, and workout equipment.

 Unfortunately, influenza illnesses and colds share many common symptoms.
-However, an influenza-like illness will usually present with a fever and often a cough and/or a sore throat.
-Influenza is usually characterized by chills, headaches, extreme fatigue and body aches, so much so that many report being unable to get out of bed.
+However, an influenza-like illness will usually present itself with a fever and often a cough and/or a sore throat.
+Influenza is usually characterized by chills, headaches, extreme fatigue and body aches, that may cause difficulty getting out of bed.
 A loss of appetite is not uncommon with the flu.

 It is very important to recognize the difference between the cold and flu virus.
 Seeking treatment for the flu within the first 48 hours can reduce the length and severity your illness.